antronerds/r2-training-courses/docs/Methylation_analysis.md

 **Figure 2-6:** Graph on the probe with highest average ratio of the chosen CLDN10 gene

-Two additional features on this webpage come in handy: By clicking on the checkbox right in the graph title (marked in red in Figure 2-6), the user could see the description of the dataset as in Figure 2-7.
+Two additional features on this webpage come in handy: By clicking on the exclamation mark right in the graph title (marked in red in Figure 2-6), the user could see the description of the dataset as in Figure 2-7.
 Next, if the user wants to grasp the basic knowledge on biological or medical terminologies, one could click on the GeneID table link (marked in red in Figure 2-6) and read the definition of the terminologies on the National Library of Medicine (NIM) website. (in Figure 2-8)

 ![Description of the chosen dataset](_static/images/Methylation/fig2-7.jpg)